Steak butter is hands down the best way to top a steak! The rich flavor of butter and fresh herbs combine to enhance steak’s natural savor and flavor.

 As a bonus, the herb butter for steak can flavor and soften the char on the outside of the meat, making it more delicious than ever!
 Using steak butter is an all-around great way to enjoy your steak and other meats.

-- Butter – Salted or unsalted, softened.
+- Butter – Softened.
+We used salted butter here – but if you’d like to control your salt intake you can use salted or unsalted.
 (You can learn how to soften butter quickly here.)

 - Fresh Herbs – I like to use parsley for a classic herb butter, but you can use oregano, chives, green onion, or rosemary as well.